darlean-io/darlean.ts/examples/src/oracle/2_oracle_as_a_service/readme.md

 The definition of the `OracleActor` is the same as in part 1; the definition of the `OracleService` is new.
 It defines the actor as a `multiplar`, which means that more than once instance is the same actor can be active within the cluster.
-This is a simple way of achieving load balancing, and it does nto cause any issues because the `OracleService` itself does not store state, so it is no issue of having multiple of the same instance active at one moment.
+This is a simple way of achieving load balancing, and it does not cause any issues because the `OracleService` itself does not store state, so it is no issue of having multiple of the same instance active at one moment.

 The `creator` factory function first takes the generic portal (`context.portal`), and then derives a sub-portal of the `IOracleActor`